-Super easy kids lunch box idea – kids pasta salad that squeezes in three lots of fruit and veggies!
+Super easy kids lunch box idea – kids pasta salad that squeezes in three portions of fruit and veggies!

 Kids Lunch Box Ideas

 Looking for lunchbox pasta ideas?
 We’ve teamed up with Iceland using the #PowerOfFrozen to create a quick and easy kids lunchbox pasta salad.

 Once the kids start back to school, family life becomes hectic but I still like to squeeze in time to make nice lunch.

 And kids just love cold pasta salads for lunch, they make a nice change to sandwiches and wraps.
 The kids just love cold pasta recipes for school lunches.

 This quick kids lunchbox pasta salad recipe using frozen peas and corn, alongside tinned pineapple chunks, means I can pack 3 portions of fruit and vegetables into this really simple lunchbox recipe.

 Pasta for school lunch is always a good idea, especially if your kids aren’t all that keen on sandwiches.

 - 50g dried pasta shapes – kids seem to like fusilli or penne for pasta salad but you can just use whatever shaped pasta you have in.